antoneev/66DaysOfData/Fundamentals/README.md

 [Source: SVD: Singular Value Decomposition Pros and Cons](https://livebook.manning.com/book/machine-learning-in-action/chapter-14/#:~:text=of%20the%20SVD-,The%20singular%20value%20decomposition%20(SVD),a%20much%20smaller%20data%20set.)

 [Source: Weighted Alternating Least Squares (Minimizing the Objective function) Pros and Cons](https://langvillea.people.cofc.edu/NISS-NMF.pdf)

+#### Diversity
+Solutions
+* Train multiple candidate generators using different sources.
+* Train multiple rankers using different objective functions.
+* Re-rank items based on genre or other metadata to ensure diversity.

+#### Fairness
+Solutions
+* Include diverse perspectives in design and development.
+* Train ML models on comprehensive data sets.
+Add auxiliary data when your data is too sparse (for example, when certain categories are under-represented).
+* Track metrics (for example, accuracy and absolute error) on each demographic to watch for biases.
+* Make separate models for underserved groups.

 # Testing Fundamentals
 <b> A/B Testing </b>